-Inflammation in the lung, lung inflammation, pleurisy or pleural effusion, what does it mean and what can and should you do if you get it?
+Inflammation in the lung, lung inflammation, pleurisy or pleural effusion: what do these terms mean and what can / should you do if you get it?

 Note: If you have high fever, pain, or difficulty breathing, call 911 or contact a physician immediately.

 Inflammation in the lung is a symptom of over 1500 different diseases or conditions.

 Some of them you may know.
 Many are obscure and you will seldom hear.
 First some background, then consider what inflammation of the lung is, what the signs and symptoms are and finally what some of the diseases resulting in inflammation of the lungs.

 The lung is the principle respiratory organ of the body.
 It transports oxygen from the atmosphere into the blood stream.
 It also allows the evacuation of carbon dioxide from the blood stream into the atmosphere.

 When you hear medical terms related to the lung, they will often begin with pulmo (Latin pulmonarius "of the lungs") or with pneumo (from the Greek...lung.)

 As we breath in, air goes from the nose or mouth it goes though the nasopharynx and or the oropharynx (the area behind the Uvula you might call the back of your throat) the larynx (the voice box), the trachea (the wind pipe), then it subdivides or branches like the roots of a tree into a system of bronchi and bronchioles (smaller airway branches but they do not exchange air) and ending at alveoli (small spherical sacks) where the oxygen / carbon dioxide exchange takes place.